Amrwael10/Recipe-web-project/README.md

 what needs to be done for phase 2:

-sherif:
+Abdallah:
 3. Profile Page (User/Admin):
 Displays: username and email using session storage.

+sherif:
 4. Recepies_page:
-4.1 should get the recepies from the local storage.
+4.1 should get the recepies from the json file.
 4.2 when you click on the heart button inside the recepie the user name is added to the favrecepie array.

+yasser:
 4.3 search should be able to search for a recepie by its name.

 Mario:
 6. Admin_profile_page: add, remove and edit should edit the recepies json file.

-Amr  (Backend)
+Amr (Backend):
 5. favourite-recepies:
 5.1 get the recepeis that has the user_name in the array within the recepie.
 5.2 search should be able to search for a recepie by its ingridiants. (f..k it if we don't have time)